Description

 Applying this definition to our asset in some examples:

-• Compared with SPY (488 days) in the period of the last 3 years, the maximum time in days below previous high water mark of 312 days is smaller, thus better.
+• During the last 3 years, the maximum time in days below previous high water mark is 464 days, which is lower, thus better than the value of 488 days from the benchmark.

 AveDuration: